johnny-eee/online/_pages/about.md

 Recent News
 ======
-* Jan 4, 2023 Lightweight privacy-preserving approach for P2P energy trading
+* Jan 4, 2023: Lightweight privacy-preserving approach for P2P energy trading
+* July 22, 2020: I was awarded the Presidential PhD Scholarship to pursue a Ph.D. at HKU.